 In August 2012, President Obama signed an executive order to improve access to mental health services for veterans, service members and military families.
 It directed the DOD and HHS to conduct a comprehensive mental health study with an emphasis on PTSD, mTBI and related injuries to develop better prevention, diagnosis and treatment options.
 This research is ongoing and the issue is that insurance does not yet cover emerging medical treatments, such as neurofeedback and hyperbaric oxygen therapy.

 Veterans are seeking out these cutting-edge treatment alternatives to either augment their traditional medical treatment or when they find no symptom improvement from traditional treatments.
 CACF wants to help offset costs and help veterans gain access to emerging therapies that are providing symptom improvement and helping to restore quality of life.

 We know first-hand what a difference this treatment makes.
 These treatments have completely turned our lives around.
 TBI and PTSD often go hand-in-hand and are not individual diseases but family diseases.
 With our experiences, we want to help other veterans gain knowledge and access to these life-changing treatments.
-We opened our doors in December 2015 and while we are a newer organization seeking funding to help as many veterans as we can, we are doing great things and making a difference in the lives of one veteran at a time.
+We opened our doors in December 2015 and while we are a newer organization seeking to help as many veterans as we can, we are doing great things and making a difference in the lives of one veteran at a time.

 Former Sales Representative for Eli Lilly and Wells Fargo.

 "I want to help those who have served and their family find healing emotionally and physically and enjoy life".